Paul F. Evans

-Paul Francis Evans, Jr. (born November 30, 1948) is an American law enforcement officer who served as Commissioner of the Boston Police Department from 1994 to 2003 and is the current Executive Vice President of Security and Compliance for Suffolk Downs.
+Paul Francis Evans, Jr. (born November 30, 1948) is an American law enforcement officer who served as commissioner of the Boston Police Department from 1994 to 2003.

 Early life

 Evans grew up in South Boston.
-His mother died when he was 13 and his father raised Evans and his four brothers alone.
-When Evans was 25, his father died and Evans took on a paternal role towards his teenage brothers, one of whom, William B. Evans, served as Boston Police Commissioner from 2014 to 2018.
+His mother died when he was 13, and his father raised Evans and his four brothers alone.
+When Evans was 25, his father died, and Evans took on a paternal role towards his teenage brothers, one of whom, William B. Evans, served as Boston Police Commissioner from 2014 to 2018.

 After graduating from high school, Evans enlisted in the United States Marines Corps.
 He served eleven months in Vietnam during the Vietnam War and fought in the Battle of Khe Sanh.

 In 1969, Evans returned home.
 He enrolled in Boston College, found a job with the United States Postal Service, and planned on having a career in business.
-However, a cousin told him about the police exam and Evans signed up without giving it much thought.
+However, a cousin told him about the police exam, and Evans signed up without giving it much thought.